Back to news

 At City Sightseeing, we look after our youth and offer great student discounts.
 With your South African student card, you can enjoy one of the following discounts.

-o Harbour Cruise - The Victoria and Alfred basins are bustling with activity.
+o Family V&A Harbour Cruise - The Victoria and Alfred basins are bustling with activity.
 You'll see everything from local seals to multinational ships visiting our coasts on this journey.
 Take a Waterfront Harbour Cruise to get a unique perspective on the city and discover more about Cape Town's great naval past.

-o Canal Cruise - Take your time and jump on and off at the numerous stops to explore this region of Cape Town, which is located between the Cape Town International Convention Centre (CTICC) and the V&A Waterfront.
+o Family Canal Cruise - Take your time and jump on and off at the numerous stops to explore this region of Cape Town, which is located between the Cape Town International Convention Centre (CTICC) and the V&A Waterfront.

 Here you can choose from two of our walking tours: